esrlabs/chipmunk-docs/book/src/02_extensions/05_api.md

 ```

 <h3>Example - IPC</h3>

-> **IMPORTANT: This example contains a back-end implementation, which is not available for the time being**

 This example shows a **Complex plugin** with two buttons demonstrating how to communicate **UI** <-> **back-end**.